Seattle Citroën

 Source: unknown

-ID19’s arriving in the USA (New York) without headlights
+ID19’s destined for the USA without headlights

 Incidentally, I looked into the cargo ship in the above photo (S.S.
 Avranches) and discovered that it was one of the so-called Liberty Ships, built in 1943, to support the war effort.
 I found that between 1957 and 1960 it was exclusively used to transport French cars to the USA (mainly Renault Dauphines).
 After 1960, it was used for a different purpose.